Max. RPM Discussion....

 To calculate the top speed of a bike, you need the RPM the bike

 can make at that speed in highest gear.

 Since most manufacturers specify the maximum amount of horsepower at a certain RPM, it is also save to use this RPM (at which the bike produces the most HP) to calculate the top speed of the bike !

 An even more accurate M.P.RPM is the same RPM but now taken from

 an actual dyna-run.

 In this case the maximum horsepower (136) is delivered at 9750 RPM.
-Now this is the RPM that is entered in the Gearing Commander database for each bike.
+Now this is the RPM that is entered in the Gearing Commander database as the Max Power RPM.
 So when sending in data for your bike, please try to find out this RPM at which the bike delivers the most horsepower, either specified by the manufacturer or mentioned in a published dyna-run.
 If available on the Internet, please send me the link to this data.

 Using this M.P.RPM as the RPM in the GC database also means that

-your actual top speed in lower gears will probably be higher then indicated
+your actual top speed in lower gears will probably be higher than indicated

-because in those gears you can actually reach the redline RPM.
+because in those gears you can actually reach the redline RPM which normally is